oscarpimentel/cuchufletos-bot/README.md

 ## Install

 ## How to use
 For a new telegram-command just add a new method in CuchuBot class from cuchubot.bots.
-See [cuchubot.bots](cuchubot.bots) The method needs to start with `tf_` and use the following signature:
+See [cuchubot/bots](cuchubot/bots) The method needs to start with `tf_` and use the following signature:

 ```python